On the characterizations of $\mathcal{D}_{k} \backslash \mathcal{D}_{k-2}$

-\begin{proof} Since $L_4$ and $L_6$ are basic strong CR tournament by Proposition \ref{L246}, we only need to prove that $L_n$ is a basic strong CR tournament for even $n \geq 8$.
+\begin{proof}[{\bf Proof of Theorems \ref{evenLnbasicCR}}] Since $L_4$ and $L_6$ are basic strong CR tournament by Proposition \ref{L246}, we only need to prove that $L_n$ is a basic strong CR tournament for even $n \geq 8$.
 Hence, we assume that $n\geq 8$ in the following.

 Let $V(L_n)=\{v_1,v_2,\ldots,v_{n-1},v_n\}$ and $X=\{v_1,v_2,\ldots,v_{n-1}\}$, where $L_n[X]$ is transitive with $v_1\rightarrow v_2\rightarrow \cdots \rightarrow v_{n-1}$ and $\psi_{L_n}(v_n,X)=((-1)^0,(-1)^1,\ldots,(-1)^{n-2})$.
 By Lemma \ref{Lnbasic}, $L_n$ is a basic tournament.
 By Lemma \ref{Lnstrong}, if $L_n$ is a CR tournament, then $L_n$ is a strong CR tournament.
 Therefore, we only need to prove that $L_n$ is a CR tournament.